 At Absolute Awakenings, our mental health treatment programs help people with depression develop sustainable plans for managing their disorders.
 We give our patients the skills and tools they need to enjoy consistent mood balance and good mental health.
 This creates a stable foundation for recovery.

 Treating depression at Absolute Awakenings always entails a multi-pronged approach.
 We leverage various options in psychotherapy along with the medical management of depression disorders.
-When necessary, we also offer nutritional counseling, stress management training, and other natural and evidence-based tools.
+We also offer nutritional counseling, stress management training, and other natural and evidence-based tools when necessary.

-If you’re tired of self-treating your depression in unhealthy and clearly harmful ways, you’re not alone.
+If you’re tired of self-treating your depression in unhealthy and harmful ways, you’re not alone.
 At Absolute Awakenings, we help people battle both depression and substance use disorder at once.
-Our dual diagnosis program will give you the skills that you need to enjoy a sober, successful, and ultimately happy life.
-Call us today to start healing.
+Our dual diagnosis program will give you the skills to enjoy a sober, successful, and ultimately happy life.
+So call us today to start healing.